 Good description of the skills that are needed to excel at work, which go beyond sheer technical skills.

-Introduction to the Myers-Briggs type indicators, useful for interpersonal relations.
+Introduction to the Myers-Briggs type indicators, useful for understanding different personality traits.

 Maisel, Herbert and Catherine Gaddy.
 Employment and Salaries of Recent Doctorates in Computer Science.
 Communications of the ACM 40, 9 (September 1997), 90-93.

-One of the few surveys I have seen for recent C.S.
-Ph.D.s that includes both industry and academic numbers.
+Two surveys about new C.S.
+Ph.D. graduates that include both industry and academic numbers.
 The low sample size is a problem, however.
+This is also old data.

 A good introduction to RSI injuries and avoiding them.